 - b.
 Market Competition and Consumerism.
 The MCOP shall design contracting methodologies and payment options and administer the benefit package to members in a manner that enhances competition among providers and reduces unwarranted price and quality variation.
 To stimulate provider competition further, the MCOP shall establish programs to engage MCOP members to make informed choices and to select evidence-based, cost-effective care. - c.
 Transparency.
-The MCOP shall participate in ODM initiatives to design and implement memberaccessible comparisons of provider information including quality, cost, and patient experience, among providers in the plan's network.
+The MCOP shall participate in ODM initiatives to design and implement member-accessible comparisons of provider information including quality, cost, and patient experience, among providers in the plan's network.
 The MCOP shall contribute to the program design, provide data as specified by ODM, and publish results in accordance with standards established by the Department. - 3.
 Obligations of the MCOP.
 The MCOP shall implement payment strategies that tie payment to value or reduce waste.
 These strategies shall include establishing value-based contracts with nursing facilities.
-Examples of what a MCOP should focus on in designing payment strategies with nursing facilities include hospital readmission; re-balancing and approach to shifting members from nursing facilities to home-and community-based services; and episodes of care).
+Examples of what a MCOP should focus on in designing payment strategies with nursing facilities include hospital readmission; re-balancing and approach to shifting members from nursing facilities to homeand community-based services; and episodes of care).

-The MCOP shall have one or more value based contracts in place with a nursing facility or nursing facilities by December 31, 2018.
-Payments made by the MCOP to nursing facilities under these valuebased contracts shall be in addition to payments made in accordance with R.C.
+The MCOP shall establish value-based contracts that impact at least 10 nursing facilities.
+Payments made by the MCOP to nursing facilities under these value-based contracts shall be in addition to payments made in accordance with R.C.
 5165.15-5165.49.
 In addition, the MCOP shall submit a quarterly report as specified by ODM that addresses progress towards meeting these obligations.